05802/05802.github.io/_posts/2020-05-10-WeekAhead.md

 ## THEMES
-* Delineation of the post-COVID path to 'normalcy', and what will be normal.
+* Delineation of the post-COVID path to 'normalcy', and what new normal might look like.
-* Current status of the globalist's cause, including the political and economic relationship between US and China.
+* Current status of the globalist's cause; including the political and economic relationship between US and China.
 * Rally in energy prices indicative of pre-mature optimism or emrgence from demand compression?